codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 ## Grade

 Codacy assigns an overall grade to your repository branches and to individual files to help you assess the code quality of your repository.
-Grades reflect a weighted average of the available code quality metrics (issues, complexity, duplication, and coverage), and range from **A** to **F**:
+Grades represent a weighted average of the available code quality metrics (issues, complexity, duplication, and coverage), and range from **A** to **F**:

 <table>
   <tr>